-Tool to decrypt messages accoring to Trevanion.
-Trevanion cipher is a principle of steganography based on the position of the letters and punctuation in a text.
+Tool to decrypt messages according to Trevanion cipher/code, depending on the position of the letters and the punctuation.

 Trevanion Cipher - dCode